moccalotto/kaos/sr-notes.md

 Skill                   | Description
 ------------------------|--------------------------------------------
-Melee Combat            | Use melee weapons.
+Melee Combat            | Close combat, unarmed or with melee weapons.
 Ranged Combat           | Use missle weapons.
-Technomancy             | Use techno-mechanical devices.
+Technomancy             | Rigging and tech-device-use.
 Security                | Break into security systems.
 Stealth                 | Be stealthy (in the physical world).
 Cybermancy              | Decking, hacking and using the web.
+Streetsmarts            | City geography, culture and knowledge.
+Languages               | Speak, read and write a language.